 Communication is essential and once terms are agreed on, it should be put in writing.
 Once sold, the new owners name and contact details must be shared with the tenant.

-For more indepth detail on the process of selling a house with tenants, see this Government's Tenancy Services Selling a Rental Property page.
+For more in depth detail on the process of selling a house with tenants, see the Government's Tenancy Services Selling a Rental Property page.

 How Landlords Can Get Tenants To Cooperate